 If you are American, you have likely heard of Omaha beach.
-It is a place that has become synonymous with the heroic sacrifices made by the Allied forces during the D-Day landings in June 1944.
+It is a place that has become synonymous with the heroic sacrifices made by the Allied forces during the D-Day landings in Normandy in June 1944.

 In the chaos of war no precise figures were available, but it is estimated that between 2,000 – 5,000 soldiers were killed, wounded, or were deemed missing along this stretch of Normandy coastline.
 It is here that the push began to liberate France from the German Reich, a push that would continue till May 8, 1945 when victory in Europe was declared.